inigmat/home/_posts/2025-12-14-P6-Schedule-Optimization-using-OR-Tools.md

 * a continuous **7-day working calendar** is used
 * weekends, holidays, shifts in Primavera calendars are ignored
 * **activity execution status is not considered** — started and completed activities are treated the same as not-yet-started ones
+* xerparser library tested on .xer files exported as versions 15.2 through 19.12

 Even with these limitations, the tool is already effective for identifying bottlenecks in resource logic.